jensv/relative_canonical_helicity/README.md

 * seaborn 0.7.1
 * sqlite 3.13
 * vtk 6.3.0
-* MDSplus and mdsplus python module
+* MDSplus 7.7.1 and mdsplus python module (alpha7.0.144)
-* VisIT and visit python module
+* VisIt 2.10.3 and corresponding visit python module

 The dependencies can be installed with the anaconda python distribution.
 The MDSplus can be found at http://www.mdsplus.org/index.php/Introduction.